Opentrons/opentrons/docs/source/getting_started.rst

 .. note::

-	You can update your API when by repeating the !pip install, but remember to restart your notebook afterwards for the changes to take effect
+	You can update your API by repeating the !pip install, but remember to restart your notebook afterwards for the changes to take effect

 Deck Set Up